 How to prepare yourself for adopting a dog

 It’s a great method to meet your potential new dog and to check if he feels safe with you.
-Being taken from the shelter to complete strangers is very stressful for the dog.
+Being taken from the shelter to complete strangers is a very stressful experience.
 Remember that these dogs survived a lot of traumas like abandonment, loneliness, homelessness, and violence.
-We know that you don’t want to add another trauma to his life.
+We know that you don’t want to add another trauma to their lives.
 That’s why it’s a good idea to go to the shelter a few times and walk the dog, to become familiar with each other.
 Literally, break the ice before the adoption.

 If you have never had a dog before, you need to be aware that animal needs a lot of your time and attention.
-It’s not enough to walk your dog 3 times a day for 15 minutes and give him food.
+It’s not enough to walk them 3 times a day for 15 minutes and give food.

 If you plan to adopt a puppy, be aware that this little and very sweet pet needs your care and attention just like a newborn baby.
 In the beginning, a puppy cannot be left completely alone.